×

 When can I expect to receive my order?

-Generally, your order will arrive within 5 to 7 business days after we receive confirmation of your appointment.
-However, please allow up to 12 business days to account for any potential carrier delays.
+You can usually expect your order to arrive within 5 to 7 business days after your order ships.
+However, please allow up to 12 business days for any potential carrier delays.

-What should I do if my order has not shown up on time?
+What do I do if my order has not shown up on time?

-Do I need to return my Notary Public Commission to the Secretary of State's Office once it has been signed and notarized?
+Do I need to return my notary public commission certificate to the Secretary of State's Office once it has been signed and notarized?

 No. You are responsible for keeping it on file and having it available to show when performing notarial services.